 Seattle Floating Homes Experts

-Sometimes we get called the “houseboat queens” and we laugh, but we are truly honored to have the incredible fortune of being able to serve this community.
+Sometimes I get called the “houseboat queen” and I laugh, but I am truly honored to have the incredible fortune of being able to serve this community.
 My community.
 I live on the lake and I love the lake.
-Molly and I work our tails off to do our very best and we are so thankful for you!
-At any given time we are prepping floating homes for the market, showing floating homes, writing offers, organizing marketing material, or coordinating other logistics for our buyers and sellers.
+I work my tail off to do my very best and I am so thankful for you!
+Seattle Afloat: At any given time we are prepping floating homes for the market, showing floating homes, writing offers, organizing marketing material, or coordinating other logistics for our buyers and sellers.
 We have a large network of trusted vendors to help us expertly guide you whether you are buying or selling.
 If you are new here, then we can’t wait to show you our community!
 If you are ready for new adventures then we look forward to helping you take full advantage of the incredible return on this investment.
 Call us, text us, email us.
 It’s an important decision, but we are here for you.
-206-841-6800 – Thank you!
-Courtney & Molly
+206-850-8841 – Thank you!

 *All data is compiled using NWMLS, escrow, tax records, public records and off market knowledge by Courtney Cooper to be specific to the Seattle floating homes market.* Regarding any statistical info from the NWMLS: Information and statistics derived from Northwest Multiple Listing Service.